Elected officials, state regulators grapple with proposed LPC rule changes

 Across its nine hospitals, Munson Healthcare employs 53 LPCs, Schneider said, who each serve dozens of clients.

-“We would not be able to use LPCs any longer,” said LaCroix-Kelty.
+“We would not be able to use LPCs any longer,” said Terry LaCroix-Kelty, Munson Healthcare’s director of behavioral health.
 “We must have people who are able to asses and provide treatment and bill insurance and I think it would be quite devastating to all behavioral health organizations.”

 Schneider said the proposed rule changes stem from a 1988 ruling by then-Attorney General Bill Schutte’s office which stated that LPCs did not have the authority to diagnose patients or use psychotherapy techniques.